Quantifying the Balinski-Young Theorem: Structure and Probability of Quota Violations in Divisor Methods for Three States: Background Information

 \section{Background Information}

 The following are simple lemmas, known results, and common assumptions that are utilized in this paper.
-Let $M$ be the number of seats and $n$ the number of states.
-Let $H(p_1,\ldots,p_n)$ be the Huntington-Hill Apportionment for $n$ state populations.
+Throughout the paper, let $M$ be the number of seats and $n$ the number of states.
+Let $A(p_1,\ldots,p_n)$ be the divisor method apportionment for state populations $p_i$, with $A$ an arbitrary divisor method.